Master of Science in Nursing

 - Demonstrate beginning competency in advanced nursing practice role.

-- Must have a current, valid, and unrestricted licensed as a Registered Nurse (RN) in a U.S jurisdiction or providence of Canada
+- Must have a current, valid, and unrestricted licensed as a Registered Nurse (RN) in a U.S jurisdiction or province of Canada

 - Two professional recommendations